Social media in government is a game changer. After all, not many things have changed the way the public interacts…

 Key benefits of social media in government

 Social media isn’t just a good way to share memes and keep up with what’s trending.
-It can also be a very powerful way for government organizations to interact with the public.
+It can also be a very powerful way for government agencies to interact with the public.

-Below are five benefits of using social media in government.
+Below are six benefits of using social media in government.

 An engaged audience is a happy audience.